-The Titan scooter is programmed to work with sealed, maintenance-free 12V lead/acid batteries or with lithium batteries
+The Titan scooter is programmed to work with sealed, maintenance-free 12V batteries.

 Note: Turn off the scooter before removing or installing batteries.

 Full charging of the batteries prior to usage helps keep them operational and lengthens their lifespan.
 Batteries can be charged at any time, without concern for over-charging.